erts_alloc

 memory mappings made by the runtime system, will be locked into

 physical memory.
-If set to all
+If set to all, the runtime system will fail

 to start if this feature is not supported, the user has not got enough